 Advertising & Society Quarterly

 AEF’s online peer-reviewed scholarly journal.
 ASQ is published by the AEF and distributed by the Johns Hopkins University Press (JHUP) Project MUSE.
-Ranked in the top 6% of all MUSE online journals, ASQ includes materials exploring a 360-degree view of issues in original articles by academicians and in interviews, roundtables and panel discussions with participants from industry and academia.
-While current issue is always available as open access, the journal is accessible to students, professors and librarians via subscribing institutions.
+Ranked in the top 8% of all MUSE online journals, ASQ includes materials exploring a 360-degree view of issues in original articles by academicians and in interviews, roundtables and panel discussions with participants from industry and academia.
+The journal participates in Project MUSE’s S2O (subscribe-to-open) program, which makes all newly published content free and open access.
+Students, professors and librarians must access content from before 2025 through a subscribing institution.
 View Table of Contents.

 Read ASQ issues >>